Glenbow Ranch Provincial Park is an educational and nostalgic journey to historical roots.

 Along the top of the west Bow River Loop an old structure struggles to remain upright.
 The structure appears to be a livestock loading platform for the rail line.

 Cattle have been grazing heavily in this area.
-The park is a working ranch so footstep navigation must be combined with sightseeing.
+The park is a working ranch so near range footstep navigation must be combined with long range sightseeing.

 Along the top of west Bow River Loop there are several dips.
 The old Glenbow Store on the other side of the railroad tracks is inaccessible and there is never a good view of more than the top of it.